 17th Century France

 17th century France had enormous influence over Christendom in politics, economics, and culture.
 The French language began to be used as the common currency in Christendom, and remained so until the 20th century.
-17th century France begat the rise of bureaucracies, under Jean Baptiste Colbert.
+France begat the rise of bureaucracies, under Jean Baptiste Colbert.

 Louis XIV (1638-1715) is called the Sun King—as was his father, King Louis XIII—because he was the center of power in 17th century France in the same way as the sun is the center of power in our solar system.